Resident Qualification Criteria

 When applying, screening will be run on rental history, credit history, employment, income, and sex offender registry requirements (that is the result of an adult conviction).
-If the screening passes rental history, credit history, employment and income, then the application may be accepted immediately.
+For Section 8 tenancies, additional criminal screening as allowed by federal law, may be used.
+If the Applicant passes rental history, credit history, employment and income, and meets all requirements for behavior toward the management during the screening process, then the application may be accepted immediately.
 If there is a sex offender registry requirement, the application may be given conditional approval, pending the outcome of additional consideration.

 Rental History: 6 months valid, verifiable rental history.

 Valid rental history is considered a written lease or month- to-month agreement.
-If rental history is less than 6 months then an increased deposit equal to 90% of the full month’s rent -OR- cosigner may be requested.
+If rental history is less than 6 months then an increased deposit equal to 90% of the full month’s rent-OR- cosigner may be requested – subject to Seattle Ordinance restrictions.
 2 late payments, NSF checks and/or noise complaints within 6 months may result in an increased deposit.
 Final recommendation will be dependent on credit history, level of income and length of employment.

 Credit History: At least 2 accounts established for 1 year in good standing.

-If derogatory or no credit history (excluding medical collections) is in excess of $500 an increased deposit = to 90% of the full month’s rent -OR- cosigner may be requested.
+If derogatory or no credit history (excluding medical collections) is in excess of $500 an increased deposit equal to 90% of the full month’s rent-OR- cosigner may be requested.
 Discharged bankruptcy within the last two (2) years will result in an increased deposit.
 Discharged bankruptcy (with no derogatory credit since the discharge) that is older than two (2) years may qualify for an approval.
 However, final recommendation will be dependant on level of income and length of rental history.